shrumo/cunta/README.md

 find_or_fetch_package(fmt)
 ```

 And that's it!
 You will use fmt from your system, if it is available and if not you will build it from sources.
+It will also look into `extern` directory whether the package is there as a git submodule.

 ## Dependencies